Kitash02/cloudcred-shield/README.md

 ## How it works

-- Scans local directories and/or AWS S3 buckets for sensitive content
+- Scans current work directory and/or AWS S3 buckets for sensitive content
 - Uses configurable thresholds (LOW / MEDIUM / HIGH)
 - Allows interactive handling of findings: redaction via hashing, replacement with placeholder, or ignoring
 - Generates a detailed report (`scan_report.txt`)